Call and Book Your Hotel Now!

-Helsinki is geographically situated on the southern peninsula by the Gulf of Finland.
-Facing Tallinn (Estonia) across the bay, a number of islands, which are part of Helsinki, can be reached via boats and ferries.
+Geographically, Helsinki is on the tip of a peninsula and on 315 islands.
+The city is located on a southern peninsula, Helsinginniemi (Cape of Helsinki).
+Facing Tallinn (Estonia) across the bay, several islands, which are part of Helsinki, can be reached via boats and ferries.
 North of Helsinki leads to other cities in Finland and connects to the borders of Sweden and Russia.

 Helsinki covers numerous islands, peninsulas and bays.
-The city center is on the southern part of Finland, and the rest extends to the small islands across the sea.
-Some of these are the island of Suomenlinna, an inhabited sea fortress; The military island of Santahamina; The island of Korkeasaari is Finland's biggest Zoo, can be reached via a bridge from the mainland; as well as the islands of Seurasaari and Lauttasaari.
+The city centre is in the southern part of Finland, and the rest extends to the small islands across the sea.
+Some of these are the island of Suomenlinna- an inhabited sea fortress, The military island of Santahamina, as well as the islands of Seurasaari and Lauttasaari.
+The island of Korkeasaari is home to Finland's biggest zoo, which can be reached via a bridge from the mainland.

 Helsinki has a humid continental climate.
 Due to the Baltic Sea and North Atlantic Current, the temperatures are higher during the winter, with the average in January and February around −4°C (25°F).
 Temperatures hit below −20°C (−4°F) a few times a year.